image

 Assistant project manager

-• Monitoring project timelines and milestones
+• Monitoring the project and its work

-Working closely with the project manager, the assistant:
+Working under the project manager, the assistant:

-• Learns advanced project management techniques
+• Learns high-level project management skills

 Project coordinator

-• Assist in resource allocation and management
+• Support resource allocation and management

-• Help monitor project budgets and expenses
+• Monitor and control project budgets and expenses

-• Contribute to risk identification and mitigation efforts.
+• Support risk identification and mitigation.

 Project administrator

-• Managing project-related paperwork and digital files
+• Managing paperwork and digital files related to the project

 • Updating and maintaining project management software

-• Assisting with financial tracking and budget reports
+• Supporting financial tracking and budget reports

-• Coordinating team schedules and resource allocation.
+• Helping to coordinate team schedules and resource allocation.

-• Creating and organising project plans
+• Developing and organising project plans

 • Compiling progress reports and status updates